 “I anticipate an increase in the demand for affordable, local, sustainable flooring products.
 Local wood reclamation, whether that wood is being salvaged from old barns or rescued from underneath old and outdated carpeting, is going to be popular across the country.”

 – The Flooring Lady, Cindy Weinstock

 WHITE WASHED WOODS AND FADED GREYS

-You know earlier we said the most attractive trends focus on the extremes, well white washed woods and distressed greys are at the other end of the scale from the darker woods.
+You know earlier we said the most attractive trends focus on the extremes, well white LVT and distressed greys are at the other end of the scale from the darker woods.
 The “bleached” look is bang on trend for 2017, with white oak, winter oak and bleached larch all set to sell well.

 Lighter floors give spaces a brighter, airier feel, making smaller spaces feel bigger.
 Faded greys have extra benefits too, as they don’t show scratches and don’t need cleaning as often as darker floors.